 Gatling features the ability to define these criteria within the load test scripts themselves through assertions.
 Whenever one or more of these assertions is breached during the build execution, Gatling will automatically update the final build status as appropriate.

 Easily Generate Sufficient Levels of Load

 The load testing tool that you are using in your build pipeline must be able to generate the required levels of load to sufficiently load test your application.
-Gatling is designed to be able to efficiently generate tremendous levels of load and throughput from a single instance, making it a perfect solution for load testing in your CI pipeline.
+Gatling is designed to efficiently generate tremendous levels of load and throughput from a single instance, making it a perfect solution for load testing in your CI pipeline.

 Real-Time Monitoring of Load Test Execution

-When you are running load tests as part of your CI pipeline, it is important to be able to access quick feedback on how the load test is progressing.
+When running load tests as part of your CI pipeline, it is important to be able to access quick feedback on how the load test is progressing.
 If you are observing unexpectedly high response times or large numbers of errors, you’ll likely want to cancel the build and investigate right away, rather than waiting for the load test to finish.